isaac-sim/IsaacLab/docs/source/setup/installation.rst

 .. attention::
    This step is optional.
 If you are using the bundled python with Isaac Sim, you can skip this step.

-The executable ``orbit.sh`` automatically fetches the python bundled with Isaac Sim, using ``./orbit.sh -p`` command (unless inside a virtual environment).
+The executable ``isaaclab.sh`` automatically fetches the python bundled with Isaac Sim, using ``./isaaclab.sh -p`` command (unless inside a virtual environment).
 This executable behaves like a python executable, and can be used to run any python script or module with the simulator.
 For more information, please refer to the `documentation <https://docs.omniverse.nvidia.com/isaacsim/latest/manual_standalone_python.html#isaac-sim-python-environment>`__.